nembrinj/protofablab/topics/02_raspPI/README.md

 Often, the default gateway is http://192.168.0.1/.

-Enable port forwarding for the external port `80` (http) to the local port `80`.
-This might look like this:
+Enable port forwarding for the external port `80` (http) to the local port `80` on your Raspberry Pi.
+This might look like this, if the IP address of your Pi is `192.168.0.108`:

 ![port forwarding](images/portforwarding.PNG)

 To check if this worked, first determine the public IP address of your raspberry pi.
-There are numerous ways to do this, but one of the easiest is just to call the website `icanhazip.com`.
+There are numerous ways to do this, but one of the easiest is just to call the website `icanhazip.com` from your Pi:

     curl icanhazip.com